Hercogs/ros_masterclass_final_project/README.md

 7. Create complete documentation for your project and for the Masterclass Final Project Presentation.

-TODO: For more information see presentation `???`!
+TODO: For more information see presentation in `ros_masterclass_final_project.txt` file!

 ## Installation